datacentricdesign/id5415/collections/_id5415/2-1-self-study.md

 <span class="mdi mdi-video"></span>
 Reading and watching (45 minutes)

 Prototyping connected products introduces a set of development challenges.
 The purpose of learning the basics of programming in this context is to help you collaborate on the design __and__ development of a wide range of connected products.
-In fact, the design and development of these products is becoming increasingly agile: a never-ending set of iteration mixing design, implementation and evaluation that requires a common understanding for effective team collaboration.
+The design and development of these products is becoming increasingly agile: a never-ending set of iteration mixing design, implementation and evaluation that requires a common understanding for effective team collaboration.
 For instance,

 - people work in parallel on multiple aspects of the product (UI, network, data, hardware);
 - code runs on multiple devices, if only on machines of the team members.
 In our case it also involves a Raspberry Pi for each team member;